 Scientific research incorporating human interactions with nature in the context of complex water sciences and management problems provide fundamental feedback for water resources management, along with the application of new tools, approaches and technologies.
-By 2029, the Member States have the knowledge, new and improved technologies, and the management skills that allow them to secure water resources for human consumption and the maintenance of the balance of ecosystems within a sustainable development context.
+By 2029, the Member States have the knowledge, sound scientific and research capacity, new and improved technologies, and the management skills that allow them to secure water resources for human consumption and the maintenance of the balance of ecosystems within a sustainable development context.

 - 1.1.
-Integration of citizen science in hydrological research promoted, allowing the combined efforts of scientists and the public to improve understanding of water cycle and behavior of the people who use it. - 1.2 The interaction between human and water systems in line with sociohydrology is scientifically assessed to develop adaptive pathways and scenarios for water management. - 1.3 International scientific cooperation enhanced to address unsolved problems in hydrology, improving scientific understanding of hydrological cycles across river and aquifer basins. - 1.4 Uncertainty in hydrological predictions and forecasting communicated to decision makers and the general public for better adaptive water management strategies. - 1.5 Nature based solutions for Integrated Water Resource Management (IWRM) and services at all scales promoted through ecohydrology research and innovation at UNESCO designated sites. - 1.6 Scientific understanding, research, methodologies and solutions promoted in improving water quality and reducing water pollution. - 1.7 Knowledge base relating to the impacts of global change (including climate change) on river basins, aquifer systems, cryosphere and human settlements improved. - 1.8 Research on non-conventional water including treatment technologies (for potable water, wastewater reuse and desalination) promoted. - 1.9 Scientific knowledge, methodologies and tools in addressing water related disasters such as flood and drought enhanced for timely forecasting. - 1.10 New technologies are promoted and improved hydrological planning, assessment and water distribution networks worldwide.
+Integration of citizen science in hydrological research promoted, allowing the combined efforts of scientists and the public to improve understanding of water cycle and behaviour of the people who use it. - 1.2 The interaction between human and water systems in line with sociohydrology is scientifically assessed to develop adaptive pathways and scenarios for water management. - 1.3 International scientific cooperation enhanced to address unsolved problems in hydrology, improving scientific understanding of hydrological cycles across river and aquifer basins. - 1.4 Uncertainty in hydrological predictions and forecasting communicated to decision makers and the public for better adaptive water management strategies. - 1.5 Nature based solutions for Integrated Water Resource Management (IWRM) and services at all scales promoted through ecohydrology research and innovation at UNESCO designated sites. - 1.6 Scientific understanding, research, methodologies, and solutions promoted in improving water quality and reducing water pollution. - 1.7 Knowledge base relating to the impacts of global change (including climate change) on river basins, aquifer systems, cryosphere and human settlements improved. - 1.8 Research on non-conventional water including treatment technologies (for potable water, wastewater reuse and desalination) promoted. - 1.9 Scientific knowledge, methodologies, and tools in addressing water related disasters such as flood and drought enhanced for timely forecasting. - 1.10 New technologies are promoted and improved hydrological planning, assessment, and water distribution networks worldwide.

 The link between priority area "scientific research and innovation" and the SDGs was clearly defined in the 2019 High-Level Political forum (HLPF) report to the Inter-Agency Expert Group (IAEG-SDG), "The Future is Now: Science for Achieving Sustainable Development".
 This document stresses that scientific innovation is indispensable for addressing climate change (SDG13 Climate Action), reducing inequalities in access to the resources that sustain life (SDG6 Clean Water and Sanitation, SDG7 Affordable and Clean Energy, and SDG9 Industry, Innovation and Infrastructure) and achieving the SDGs in general.
+Also the SDG12 (Sustainable Consumption and Production) is paramount in reducing pollution and its impacts on water and in enhancing efficiency in the use of water.
 You cannot solve poverty SDG1) or hunger (SDG2) without the underlying science and a thorough understanding of the problem.

 The need to bridge the gap between scientific research and its application through innovation on one hand, and policy on the other is obvious given the complexity of environmental and social issues being confronted.
 Further discussion on this topic has also promoted understanding that knowledge-based action requires an increase in the resources available to scientists and research institutions.
-It is clear that UNESCO is on the correct path in that science.

-research, technology and innovation are all critical components of IHP-IX achieving its SOs and providing an important contribution to the UN Decade of Action (2020-2029).
+UNESCO is on the correct path in that science, research, technology and innovation are all critical components of IHP-IX achieving its SOs and providing an important contribution to the UN Decade of Action (2020-2029).